 Using modern laboratory techniques, it is relatively easy to add pieces of foreign DNA to bacteria.
 To do this, scientists first package their DNA of interest within a circular DNA molecule (a vector).
 They then use various techniques to induce bacteria to take up the vector.

-The addition of foreignmakes the bacterium a new,
+The addition of foreign DNA makes the host bacterium a new, genetically modified organism

 Why add DNA to bacteria?

-Scientists add foreign DNA sequences tofor two reasons:
+Scientists add foreign DNA sequences to bacteria for two reasons:

 - To make it easier to work with the DNA sequence.
 Once inside bacteria, a stretch of DNA can readily be copied and its sequence determined.

-- To make a foreign within bacteria.
-If the introduced DNA is a that encodes a protein, scientists can study the gene’s protein product by expressing it in bacteria.
+- To make a foreign protein within bacteria.
+If the introduced DNA is a gene that encodes a protein, scientists can study the gene’s protein product by expressing it in bacteria.

 Find out more in these articles: